 Dental plans, maternity plans and out-patient plans are a number of extras added on to your plan to meet your family’s specific needs.
 For example, Cigna Global Health Options offer the flexibility of additional modules such as international outpatient, international vision & dental, international health & well being and medical evacuation to build your custom plan.
 Some plans will charge extra if you want maternity coverage, which has a 12 month waiting period.
 In some countries dental and out-patient medical costs can be very low, so you may wish to to self-insure these expenses.

 5. Level of Medical Coverage

 Generally speaking, health insurance plans can be organized into 3 to 4 coverage levels with increasing benefit maximums and coverage options.
-For example, the Cigna plan we offers Platinum plans are suitable for those who will use a lot of health services, Gold for mid level care and a Silver plan is a good option if you are regularly using healthcare services and taking medications.
+For instance, for the Cigna plan we offer, Platinum plans are suitable for those who will use a lot of health services, Gold for mid-level care and a Silver plan is a good option if you are regularly using healthcare services and taking medications.

 It is important to choose a quality insurer when you live abroad for your global medical needs.
-As in most things, you get what you pay for.
+As with most things, you get what you pay for.
 If you pay a higher premium, you will almost always get better coverage.
-Its all about what level of risk you want to carry on your shoulders.
+It’s all about what level of risk you want to carry on your shoulders.